 Research, development and innovation are vital for any business but particularly in the Republic of Ireland.
 It plays a crucial role in helping the company to thrive in the years to come.
 Indeed, R&D is the lifeblood of a huge majority of Irish organisations, especially given the country’s relatively small population and economy.
 With this in mind, it is so important that Irish companies continuously look to improve or develop new and existing products, services, systems and processes.

 Obviously with investment comes risk, but if businesses are serious about staying afloat and continuing to grow then it’s a risk that needs to be taken.
-Many Irish companies have already engaged in large amounts of high quality R&D activity which has allowed them to compete on a global stage.
-After all, you can pretty much guarantee that their competitors will be working towards new and innovative products and Irish companies don’t want to be left behind.
+Many Irish companies have already engaged in large amounts of high quality R&D which has helped them compete on a global stage.
+After all, you can pretty much guarantee that their competitors will be working towards new and innovative products so Irish companies don’t want to be left behind.

-The good news is that such innovation has the backing of Enterprise Ireland, which recognises the challenges that the country faces across worldwide markets, particularly with the backdrop of Brexit uncertainty.
-The Revenue too has acknowledged that in order to export, Irish companies must innovate, especially when preparing for market shocks such as those posed by the UK’s EU departure.
+The good news is that such innovation has the backing of Enterprise Ireland, which recognises the challenges that the country faces across worldwide markets.
+Revenue has also acknowledged that in order to export Irish companies must innovate, especially when preparing for market shocks.
 Back in the early 2000s, it launched the R&D Tax Credits scheme, where an Irish company can use 25% of eligible R&D expenditure to reduce its Corporation Tax bill.
 Where companies have already offset current and previous years’ Corporation Tax liabilities, they may apply for a credit that is payable in instalments.

 A company could well be eligible for R&D Tax Credits if:

-- It is based in Ireland and pays Corporation Tax to the Revenue
+- It is based in Ireland and pays Corporation Tax to Revenue

 - It cannot claim tax deductions in another country